 You might be skeptical when you read that I want to see my peers succeed, but that is truly at the heart of my mission.
-In fact, I’ve made it my goal in the past year or so to help others fight this movement in the veterinary field towards corporatization.
-As part of that, I’d like to issue you a challenge.
+In fact, I've made it my goal in the past year or so to help others fight this movement in the veterinary field towards corporatization.
+As part of that, I'd like to issue you a challenge.
 Do these steps for the next 60 days and then review the results.
-You will see a significant number of positive changes in your business, and the excitement of those achievements will energize you to do even more!
+You will see significant positive changes in your business, and the excitement of those achievements will energize you to do even more!
 By implementing these five principles, 60 days from now, you will be able to see a significant shift in your veterinary hospital, as well as your own perspective of the business.
 You will feel more empowered, in control, and confident.
 Your staff will show a noticeable change in attitude, and you will notice them displaying more pride in their daily activities.
 You will have a better idea of what the future holds, and ultimately your clients will start to feel like better clients.

 A Parting Message From GeniusVets

 Get more valuable tips from Dr. Drake, including our complimentary workshop on establishing a positive culture within your practice.
-This workshop has been called “the greatest staff meeting we’ve ever had!”
-We are offering this incredible resource to you 100% free of charge because it is our mission to help veterinary practices thrive.
+This workshop has been called "the greatest staff meeting we've ever had!"
+We offer this incredible resource to you 100% free of charge because it is our mission to help veterinary practices thrive.